-Taxes are amounts levied by government on businesses and individuals to finance its expenditures, to regulate the economy, to distribute wealth and for a number of other reasons.
+Taxes are amounts levied by governments on businesses and individuals to finance their expenditures, to fight business cycles, to distribute wealth more evenly and for a number of other reasons.

-There are different ways in which governments collect and calculate taxes.
+There are different ways in which governments calculate and collect taxes.
 Direct taxes are taxes that are paid by businesses which also ultimately bear them.
-They are normally based on the business’s net income.
-Indirect taxes are taxes which are initially paid by businesses but ultimately transferred to the end users of the taxed product.
-They are normally based on revenue.
+They are normally based on net income of the business.
+On the other hand, indirect taxes are taxes which are initially paid by businesses but ultimately transferred to the end users of the taxed product.
+They are typically based on revenue.

 Examples of direct taxes include:

 The main difference between direct tax and indirect tax from the perspective of a business that pays it is that a direct tax results in expense and liability while an indirect tax results in a liability but not an expense.

 Direct tax and indirect tax have different accounting implications for a business.

 Income taxes are determined by applying the applicable tax rate to net income of a business calculated in accordance with the accounting rules given in the tax laws.

 In most cases, the tax accounting rules differ from GAAP.
 Hence, some revenues and/or expenses are recognized in different periods under tax and financial reporting regimes thereby resulting in temporary differences.
 In such a situation, in order to correctly match revenues with expenses, deferred tax expense and associated deferred tax liability or deferred tax asset are recognized.